zodb/zodbshootout/doc/zodbshootout.rst

   will be enabled.
 This is useful for details about the workings of a storage and the effects various options have on it.

+  .. versionchanged:: 0.8
+     This option can also take a path to a ZConfig logging configuration file.

   .. versionadded:: 0.6